FIWARE-Ops/docs.TourGuide/doc/real-time-processing-of-context-events/deep-dive.md

-Should you wish to learn much more about this, please check:
+Should you wish to learn much more about Complex Event Processing, please check:

    - [Github repository (reference implementation)](https://github.com/Fiware/context.Proton)
    - [Play with the Docker container](https://hub.docker.com/r/fiware/proactivetechnologyonline/)